martinandert/counterpart/README.md

 translate.localize(date, { locale: 'de' })  // => 'Fr, 21.
 Feb 2014, 13:46 Uhr'
 ```

-Sure, you can add your custom localizations by adding to or overwriting the "globalization" namespace.
+Sure, you can integrate custom localizations by adding to or overwriting the "globalization" namespace.
 See [locales/en.js](locales/en.js) and [locales/de.js](locales/de.js) for example localization files.

 ## Contributing